 Creating Your Evaluation Framework

-- Compare different projects in the same group
+- Compare projects within the same category

-- Note down your strengths and weaknesses.
+- Document strengths and weaknesses

 Conclusion